circleci/circleci-docs/jekyll/_cci2/migrating-from-travis.md

 scripts as well, which users will sometimes store in a `.travis` folder at the root of their repository.

-A CircleCI configuration looks like so:
+The following CircleCI configuration is excerpted from the example repository:

 {% raw %}
 ```yaml